JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 void Post([FromBody] BlogPostRequest value)
 ```

-For instance, it could be empty JSON object: `{}`
+For instance, it could be an empty JSON object: `{}`

 ![01](images/01.png)

-This would fail when inserting the data since when the database column have been set to "NOT NULL".
+This would fail when inserting the data since the database column have been set to "NOT NULL".

 ![02](images/02.png)

-And since it is unhandled exception, it would show in the HTTP Response with a nice stack trace telling about the error.
+And since it is an unhandled exception, it would show in the HTTP Response with a nice stack trace telling about the error.
 And also revealing to the user, that I have a table named "BlogPost" with a "Title" column, that the application is developed in .NET, that my CrashCourse project has two "layers": Web Controllers, DataStores, and I am using Dapper ORM...

 ![03](images/03.png)